noahgift/fundamentals_ai_ml/README.md

 ## Background

 This material is derived from lectures at UC Berkeley, UC Davis, Northwestern and University of San Francisco.
-Credit to professors who have inspired some of the topics or content including:  Dan Gillick, Josh Blumenstock, Hemant Bhargava, Dickson Louie, Andrew Ng, Peter Norvig and Joseph Bogen.
+Credit to professors who have inspired some of the topics or content including:  Dan Gillick, Josh Blumenstock, Hemant Bhargava, Dickson Louie, Andrew Ng, Peter Norvig, Raymond Hettinger and Joseph Bogen.

 ### Additional Related Topics from Noah Gift